Madrid: Basketball

 Real Madrid Baloncesto, founded in 1931, compete in Liga ACB and play their home games at the Palacio de Deportes (WiZink Center).
-Real Madrid's basketball section, similarly to its football team, is the most successful team in Europe, with a record 10 EuroLeague titles.
+Real Madrid's basketball section, similar to its football team, is the most successful team in Europe, with a record 11 EuroLeague titles.
 Domestically, they have clinched a record 36 league titles and a record 28 Copa del Reys.

 Club Baloncesto Estudiantes, founded in 1948, compete in LEB Oro and also play their home games at the Palacio de Deportes (WiZink Center).
 Until 2021, Estudiantes was one of only three teams that have never been relegated from Spain's top division.
 Historically, its achievements include three cup titles and four league runners-up placements.

 Madrid has hosted six European Cup/EuroLeague finals, the last two at the Palacio de Deportes.
 The city also hosted the final matches for the 1986 and 2014 FIBA World Cups, and the EuroBasket 2007 final (all held at the Palacio de Deportes).